LexBorisoff/web-cli/README.md

 &gt; `https://google.com/search?q=most%20starred%20repos%20on%20github.com`

-# Query Options <a name="query-options"></a>
+# Options <a name="options"></a>

-Query options give you control over the web queries by overriding app defaults.
+Options give you control over web queries by overriding the CLI's defaults.

 ## Usage <a name="options-usage"></a>